 Currently living in Wisconsin, she considers herself a lifelong learner and educator.
 She gives private voice lessons, is employed by two different museums and runs a business (Scholar & Poet Books, via eBay and ABE Books) with her partner, Steve.

-Charles Martin – a fine poet of social conscience has been blogging since January 17, 2010 and no doubt writing poetry all his life.
+Charles W. Martin – a fine poet of social conscience has been blogging since January 17, 2010 and no doubt writing poetry all his life.
 We delight to feature him on Into the Bardo and we know you are as pleased with his work as we are.
-Charles is a photographer and poet living in SoCal.
+Charlie is a photographer and poet living in Southern California.
 He enjoys world travel and is concerned about humanitarian issues.
 He is trained as a Speech and a Language Pathologist.
 (M.S. & Ph.D.)
 We highly recommend regular visits to his blog, Reading Between the Minds.

 Marilynn Mair ~ of Celebrating a Year is known as the “angel of the tremolo” and “the first lady of mandolin”.
 Marilynn is Professor of Music at Roger Williams University, Bristol, Rhode Island, U.S.A.
 Her most recent CDs are Meu Bandolim and Enigmatica.
 Her most recent book is Brazilian Choro - A Method for Mandolin.
 For more of Marilynn’s story, link HERE.